 The right answer to “Have you ever been scammed?” may not be yes or no – it’s “I really don’t know”.

 A few years ago overseas there was a list of close to 160,000 names being passed around.
 This “hit list” of people who had previously been scammed was being sold among fraudsters.
-Victims are often re-targeted because, unfortunately, are more prone to being fleeced all over again.
+Victims are often re-targeted because, unfortunately, they are more prone to being fleeced all over again.

 Luckily this particular hit list found its way into the hands of the police, although I’m sure there are many more sold on the dark web these days.